wandyezj/wandyezj.github.io/writing/basic-programming-concepts/scripts/process-for-understanding.md

 1. Give examples of processes
     - "For example, take your every day morning routine"
     - "What do you do each morning to prepare for your day ahead?"

+    - "I usually wake up, exercise, take a shower, dress, and eat breakfast"

+    - "Now that's an abstraction of my morning routine, many details are missing."

     - "wake"
     - "eat"
     - "clean"